akka/akka-projection/docs/src/main/paradox/overview.md

 Those building blocks are assembled into a `Projection`.
 You can have many instances of it
 @ref:[automatically distributed and run](running.md) in an Akka Cluster.

+To see a complete example of an Akka Projections implementation review the @ref:[Getting Started Guide](getting-started.md).

 ## Dependencies

 Akka Projections consists of several modules for specific technologies.
 The dependency section for